 The Building Energy Data Exchange Specification (BEDES, pronounced "beads" or /bi:ds/) is a dictionary of terms, definitions, and field formats which was created to help facilitate the exchange of information on building characteristics and energy use.
 It is intended to be used in tools and activities that help stakeholders make energy investment decisions, track building performance, and implement energy efficient policies and programs.

 One of the primary challenges to expanding the building energy efficiency retrofit market is the lack of empirical data on the energy performance and physical and operational characteristics of commercial, multifamily, and residential buildings.
 This makes it difficult for building-level decision-makers to understand the drivers of variations in building performance, identify efficiency investment opportunities, and project the likely savings from investments.
 Moreover, the lack of empirical market data limits the ability of public sector actors to tailor the design and implementation of energy efficiency programs and policies to be most effective given local market conditions and trends.

 Recent technology, market and policy drivers (smart meters, energy performance disclosure laws, etc.) are resulting in a rapid increase in generation of data about buildings and their energy performance.
 But this data is still hard to access, aggregate, share, and utilize because it is being housed in many decentralized databases, and in different formats.
 In other words, the lack of common terms, definitions and exchange protocols is a significant ongoing barrier to realizing the full value of building performance data.

-Stakeholders have wide-ranging uses for empirical data about building-level energy performance.
-But the three priority use cases for BEDES all involve the same stakeholders and require using much of the same information at a similar level of granularity.
+While many potential uses exist for building energy performance data, three priority use cases for BEDES have been identified.
+Each involves the same stakeholders and requires using the same information at a similar level of granularity.

 If you are interested in receiving notifications about the BEDES project, please sign up here.